 1. Add a pop of colour with a bright pink velvet sofa

 Offset dark charcoal-grey walls with the vibrant Saturday two-and-a-half-seater sofa in Peony cotton matt velvet.
-Its show-stopping jewel-like colour ensures it’s definitely on our wishlist.
-Priced at £1,840 from Sofa.com.
+Its show-stopping jewel-like colour ensures it’s definitely on our wish list.
+Priced at £1,656 from Sofa.com.

 2. Create drama with a darker toned velvet sofa

-With its elegant button detailing and feather-wrapped seat cushions, this medium sized Happy Sofa in Clever Velvet Winter Sky offers an updated look on a classic design.
-The solid timber frame is guaranteed for 10 years, making it a great investment too. £1,9495 from Loaf.
+With elegant button detailing and feather-wrapped seat cushions, this medium sized Happy Sofa in Clever Velvet Winter Sky from Loaf offers an updated look on a classic design.
+The solid timber frame is guaranteed for 10 years, making it a great investment too.

 3. Stand out with a burnt orange velvet sofa

 Ideal for creating a striking focal point in a modern, neutral scheme, the burnt orange velvet fabric of this gorgeous Fenner sofa from Habitat ensures it stands out from the crowd.
-Priced at £1,600 for a three-seater design, it’s also available in five other velvet fabrics.
+Priced around £1,440 for a three-seater design, it’s also available in six other velvet fabrics.

 4. Give your living room a contemporary twist with blush pink